Caring for cats

 What cats need:

-• Feed your cat an appropriate balanced diet to maintain keep them in good condition.
+• Feed your cat an appropriate complete and balanced diet that matches their life stages to maintain keep them in good condition.
 Too little or too much food, or the wrong type of food can cause health problems for your cat.
-Don't feed dog food or a purely vegetarian diet to cats as this will not supply all the necessary nutrition for them.

 • Check your cat's body condition (shape and weight) to decide how much to feed.